zenna/Lens.jl/README.md

 register!(println, :print_data, :start_of_loop, false)
 ```

-Then if we if we simply call `bubblesort` our lens will be activated.
+Then if we simply call `bubblesort` our lens will be activated.

 ```julia
 julia> bubblesort([1,2,0,3])